FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 I think they'd like an update as well.

-Pittsburgh field office now handling the assassination attempt investigation.
+We're going to know about Pittsburgh Field Office now handling the assassination attempt investigation.

 Is that right?

-Well, there's several there at Pittsburgh Field Office is the lead office.
+Pittsburgh Field Office is the lead office.

-Uh so we have lots and lots and lots, several hundreds of employees working on it.
+So we have lots and lots and lots, several hundreds of employees working on it.

 Okay.

-And they, in my view, and my constituents and many Americans uh displayed a clear reluctance, quote that's a quote, reluctance to really do any tasking, quote, effectively failing to investigate, according to the U.S. attorney on the case.
+That's a quote, reluctance to really do any tasking, quote, effectively failing to investigate, according to the U.S. Attorney on the case.

-My question is how can we trust this office and why does it keep reappearing in critical election-related investigations, or is that just dumb luck?
+My question is: how can we trust this office and why does it keep reappearing in critical election-related investigations, or is that just dumb luck?

-Yes, the Pittsburgh Field Office is the office on the ground, that's where the sh the attempted assassination happened.
+Yes, the Pittsburgh Field Office is the office on the ground.

-But we are using the full might of the FBI, criminal and national security, as why I'm pointing out that multiple field offices, over half of our field offices, almost every headquarters division, several hundreds of employees.
+That's why I'm pointing out that multiple field offices, over half of our field offices, almost every headquarters division, several hundreds of employees.

-Uh and I have the utmost confidence in those hundreds of employees, agents, analysts, and professional staff, and the American people should too.
+And I have the utmost confidence in those hundreds of employees, agents, analysts, and professional staff, and the American people should too.

-I yield uh to Mr. Jordan.
+I yield to Mr. Jordan.

 I appreciate the gentleman yielding.